drewm27/speakerrankings/boombox-size-pages/Harman+Kardon+Citation+200.md

 share-description: "The Harman Kardon Citation 200 ranks #13 out of 70 total Boombox Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Harman Kardon Citation 200 ranks #13 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
+The Harman Kardon Citation 200 ranks #13 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #13 Harman Kardon Citation 200: $130
 - Positives: Deeper bass than any Onyx.